electricpipelines/barq/README.md

 - Example: `barq retrieve --memory-bank documents`
-- Example: `barq retrieve --memory-bank documents --query "Tell me about the documents" --query-limit 3` will display three answers to the query from the 'documents' memory bank
+- Example: `barq retrieve --memory-bank documents --query "Tell me about the documents" --query-limit 3` This will display three answers to the query from the 'documents' memory bank

 ## API - REST interface to Dabarqus